mascrypt0/0xbaae099935769FD77FF21dFf915765f71BA71970/README.md

-# Generate ETH wallet using npm js
+# Generate ETH wallet using Node js
-Generate an Ethereum wallet using npm, we can use the ethers.js library.
+Generate an Ethereum wallet using node, we can use the ethers.js library.

 This library provides a simple and powerful way to interact with the Ethereum blockchain, including the generation of wallets.